Logistic Regression#

 \[ln(odds) = ln(\frac{p}{(1-p)}) = \beta_0 + \beta_1*x\]

 We are no longer in the class of linear regression, we are in a more general class of generalised linear models.
-These permit a more varied number of regression models with different types of outcomes.They use a link function to transform from the unbounded prediction on the right hand side to the properties of the outcome variable on the left hand side.
-For logistic regression the link function is the logistic function.
+These permit a more varied number of regression models with different types of outcomes.They use a link function to transform from the unbounded prediction on the right-hand side to the properties of the outcome variable on the left-hand side.
+For logistic regression, the link function is the logistic function.
 This means we also need a new R function, glm() to fit them.

-Let’s look at an example we are going to predict Type II diabetes status from bmi.
+Let’s look at an example.
+We are going to predict Type II diabetes status from BMI.

 %%R